epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 	Using also hospital data (i.e. answering "n") requires additional (uncertain) steps: see section [Adding clinical data](#adding-clinical-data).

-	In this case, MIP Local will use the view named "mip\_local\_features" to access data.
+	In this case, MIP Local will use the view named `mip_local_features` to access data.
 This view groups the research and the clinical data in a uniform flat schema.
-It is automatically created when hospital data, in the form of a csv file name "harmonized\_clinical\_data", is dropped in the /data/ldsm folder of the MIP Local server.
+It is automatically created when hospital data, in the form of a csv file name `harmonized_clinical_data.csv`, is dropped in the `/data/ldsm` folder of the MIP Local server.
 (See [PostgresRAW-UI documentation](https://github.com/HBPMedical/PostgresRAW-UI/blob/master/README.md#3-automated-mip-view-creation) for details.)

 	```